NicoD-SBC/armbian-gaming/README.md

 Might work on other Armbian versions, but no support for them.

 !!!NEW Install Winetricks, see below for more info!!!
-!!!NEW BUILD AND INSTALL PPSSPP and Dolphin FROM SOURCES!!!
+!!!NEW BUILD AND INSTALL PPSSPP FROM SOURCES!!!
 !!!NOW ALSO POSSIBLE TO BUILD XONOTIC!!!